jtackaberry/flexrouter/README.md

 # FlexRouter

-**Version 2 is released!
-Unfortunately it is not backward compatible with version 1, so you will need to recreate your rules.
-Sorry. :(**

 Quick link: [get the compiled script for the latest version](https://urandom.ca/flexrouter/latest)

 ## What is it?

-FlexRouter is a highly customizable Kontakt 5 Multiscript designed for managing and unifying keyswitches.
+FlexRouter is a highly customizable Kontakt 5 Multiscript designed for managing and unifying keyswitches across instruments from many different developers.

 Some features include:

-* support for note, program change, or  CC-based keyswitches
+* support for note, program change, or CC-based keyswitches ** FlexRouter refers to all these MIDI events as "keyswitches" even though they're not all strictly "keys"
-* arbitrary translation between notes, CCs, and program changes
+* arbitrary translation between notes, CCs, and program changes ** one "keyswitch" input event can be translated to *multiple* configurable output events
 * can route events to instruments on ports A-D (64 separate channels)
 * multiple note-based keyswitches can be activated simultaneously (useful for e.g. layering articulations)
 * one keyswitch note/CC/PC can trigger routing to multiple target channels
+* note-based keyswitches can have configurable velocity ranges
 * one instance of FlexRouter supports 16 rules
 * each rule supports up to 128 independently configured keyswitches
 * Optional anti-hanging for notes and sustain pedal when jumping between keyswitches